 In the Post-COVID-19 world of Safaris.
 Lodges and Hotels adhere to the protocols that have been put into place by the Ministry of Health with the World Health Organization.

-We avoid Nighttime Driving on Safari with us:
+We avoid Nighttime Driving on Safari:

 At rare times, due to flight delays, we have taken clients at night to their destination, such as Bwindi Impenetrable Forest and Gorilla Permits.
-That is only done at a Client’s request.
+That is only done at a client’s request.

 The US and UK embassies in Uganda suggest that you do not drive at night except Entebbe to Kampala.
 We take that one step further and avoid nighttime driving altogether.

-National Park Security:
+Reliable National Park Security:

-Your wellbeing is on everyone’s mind, and Security in parks is practiced most diligently in Uganda and Rwanda.
+Your well-being is on everyone’s mind, and Security in parks is practiced most diligently in Uganda and Rwanda.

 Tourism is a top income earner for Uganda, and no one wants to jeopardize the goose that lays the golden egg.